 For the animal lover, seeing an animal in captivity is no way to see an animal at all.
 So we’re lucky to live in a time where it’s increasingly easy to see wild animals in the wild, as they should be.
 Here’s 10 incredible places across the world where you can observe animals in their natural habitat.

+Apparently, the Great Barrier Reef is home to the happiest fish in the whole wide world.
 One of the seven wonders of the world and the most extensive reef system on Earth — the Great Barrier Reef is home to a an abundance of marine species including turtles, sharks, fish and coral.
-More »

 *This very delicate ecosystem can be impacted by tourism.
 Be sure to talk to your travel agent about respectful travelling.